PX4/PX4-user_guide/en/config_rover/ackermann.md

    The integral gain accumulates the error between the desired and actual yaw rate scaled by the integral gain over time and that value is added to the motor command.

    ::: tip
-   An integrator might not be neccessary at this stage, but it will become important for subsequent modes.
+   An integrator might not be necessary at this stage, but it will become important for subsequent modes.
    :::

 The rover is now ready to drive in [Acro mode](../flight_modes_rover/ackermann.md#acro-mode).